thedrifter426/dat405-drift/README.md

 # dat405-drift

-its me renato<br>
+its me Renato<br>
-jode is helping me
+Jode is helping me, she is a<br> little crazy but its ok.